 Next, choose a walkable neighborhood with good access to public transportation near most of the attractions on your must-see list.
 (More on public transportation later.)
 This will put you right in the middle of all that history and culture you came all this way to see and you can pop back to your room to grab a sweater or take a nap.

-Some travelers are tempted by hotels further from the city center, lured by slightly lower prices, marginally larger rooms and the comfort of a familiar hotel name.
+Some travelers are tempted by city center hotels right in the heart of the action.
+Others prefer to stay further from the center, lured by slightly lower prices, larger rooms and the comfort of a familiar hotel name they recognize from their hometown.
 You might save a little money, but you’ll spend more time in transit, especially during rush hour.